Brazil Arrests 5 In Dam Collapse As Death Toll Rises To 65

 Hundreds Are Missing After Dam Collapses In Southern Brazil

 Also arrested were two contractors working for TUEV SUED, a German consulting firm that had carried out studies that concluded the dam was safe, Germany's Handelsblatt reports.
-Vale's CEO Fabio Schvartsman has blamed the German inspectors for the dam's collapse, according to Handelsblatt.
+Vale's CEO, Fabio Schvartsman, has blamed the German inspectors for the dam's collapse, according to Handelsblatt.

 As recently as December, the paper reports, Brazil's Ibama environmental protection agency warned of a risk of a dam break and chain reaction.

 That prediction proved correct when the dam collapsed Friday, releasing a flood of brown, muddy mine waste that engulfed part of a town and covered trees, buildings and ponds in muck.
-Fears of a second dam breaking forced a new evacuation and stalled search and rescue efforts Sunday, NPR's Bill Chappell reports.
+Fears of a second dam breaking forced a new evacuation and stalled search and rescue efforts Sunday, NPR's Bill Chappell reported.

 The broken dam has unleashed an environmental catastrophe.
 Dead fish were spotted floating downstream in the Paraopeba River 11 miles south of the dam, according to The Associated Press.
-Local indigenous people told the news service they relied on the river for bathing, food and irrigation but had been warned by Brazilian authorities to avoid its waters following the dam collapse.
+Local indigenous people told the news service they relied on the river for bathing, food and irrigation but had been warned by Brazilian authorities to avoid its waters following the collapse.

 Hundreds of people are still missing and rescue workers continue to search for bodies.
 More than 130 relief workers arrived from Israel to help search for victims, Catherine Osborn reports for NPR.
-Their arrival was brokered by Brazil's newly inaugurated President Jair Bolsonaro, who has cultivated a close friendship with Israel's Prime Minister Benjamin Netanyahu.
+Their arrival was brokered by Brazil's newly inaugurated president, Jair Bolsonaro, who has cultivated a close friendship with Israeli Prime Minister Benjamin Netanyahu.

 World